 “I want to build a new trailer.”
 That’s an awesome thing to say, and it’s even better to do.
 Yet, many such adventures don’t launch because of project economics?
 What does it cost to build?
 I’m not talking about big economics like they teach in school, rather I’m talking about the microeconomics of the personal pocket book.
+(If you ask us about the cost to build one of our projects, we’ll refer you to this article.)

 Many people think about DIY projects as a way to save money by building something yourself.
 In general, that is valid, for sure, but sometimes the economics don’t work out the way we plan.
 The real value in a DIY project goes way beyond saving money.